-Most EBPs and published research were not designed or developed with input from BIPOC, Disabled, or Queer individuals, resulting in our approaches perpetuating biases, reinforcing systemic inequalities, and causing harm to marginalized communities.
-It’s a reality we cannot ignore and the clock is ticking.
+Most EBPs and published research were not designed or developed with input from BIPOC, Disabled, or Queer individuals, resulting in our approaches often perpetuating biases and reinforcing systemic inequalities, ultimately causing harm to marginalized communities.
+It’s a reality we cannot ignore, and the clock is ticking, my friends!

 The Hidden Bias in Evidence-Based Practice